 - Pay Raise: Increases the pay of all members of the armed forces by 3%, plus increases in housing and subsistence allowances.

-- BAH (Basic Allowance for Housing): The BAH rates are budgeted by each department to increase on average 2.9 percent to 3.7 percent.
+- BAH (Basic Allowance for Housing): The BAH rates increased 2.9%.

 - Military Family Support: The DOD is requesting $8 billion for family support programs, professional and educational programs for service members and spouses, child care, and youth and teen programs.